rampemus/vscode-preferences/README.md

 # Uninstall

-To remove all nvim settings, themes, coc and nvim plugins execute:
+To remove all nvim and vim settings, themes, coc and nvim plugins execute:

 `./nvimremove.sh`